unisonweb/unison/unison-src/transcripts/help.output.md

   `edit.namespace` will load all terms and types contained within the current namespace into your scratch file.
 This includes definitions in namespaces, but excludes libraries.
   `edit.namespace ns1 ns2 ...` loads the terms and types contained within the provided namespaces.

+  edit2
+  Like `edit`, but adds to the current fold rather than creating a new one.

   find
   `find`                           lists all definitions in the
                                    current namespace.